ZdraSim/RobotFramework/README.md

 # RobotFramework

-First test case with Robot Framework on Pycharm IDE
+Beginer test cases with Robot Framework on Pycharm IDE.